YaninL/Override/README.md

-# Override
+# Override UserScript
-Allow copy novel to clipboard or text file for backup
+allow copy novel to clipboard or text file for backup

 # Option
 - select double click to save or copy